ianzy/githooks/README.md

 A framework to manage git hooks with your repository.
 Codes in *_githooks.rb will be executed by the framework.

 ## Convention
-The name of the hook file should look like this <name>_githooks.rb The typical directory structure with githooks will look like this, /Your repository
+The name of the hook file should look like this filename_githooks.rb The typical directory structure with githooks will look like this, /Your repository
   /lib